A Guide to Perfectly Cooking Beef: Tips and Tricks

 4. Roasting: Preheat your oven to 350°F (175°C), and place the beef on a roasting rack.
 Cook until the internal temperature reaches your desired level of doneness, then let it rest for 10-15 minutes before carving.

-See also The Science of Cooking with Oils: A Comprehensive Guide
+See also Master the Art of Sous Vide Cooking: A Comprehensive Step-by-Step Guide

 Final Tips for Perfect Beef